An India Itinerary for First Timers

 Where to Visit in Kerala

-I would personally spend a week or two enjoying the quaint fishing villages of Cherai Beach, cycling around the small trails that connect the fresh water to the Arabian Sea and discovering the secrets of Ayurveda.
+Perhaps you can start your adventure by spending a few days in the artsy port city of Fort Kochi, before heading down to the quaint fishing village of Cherai Beach, cycling around the small trails that connect the fresh water to the Arabian Sea and discovering the secrets of Ayurveda.

 Spiritual seekers and Yogis will find a home at the Sivananda Ashram in Neyarr Dam.
-For those aiming for more off-the-beaten-path itineraries, head into the remote patches of northern Kerala towards Karnataka... but watch out for the tigers!

 Getting To and Around Kerala

-Stop 2: RAJASTHAN
+Stop 2: Rajasthan

 Getting to Rajasthan